 The Logic Cell Array configuration memory can re-written while the device is operating in the user's system.
 To initiate a re-programming cycle, the dual function package pin DONE/PROG must be given a HIGH to LOW transition.
 To reduce sensitivity to noise, the input signal is filtered for 2 cycles of the LCA's internal timing generator.
-When reprogram begins the user programmable I/O output buffers are disabled and high impedance pull-ups are provided for the package pins.
+When reprogram begins, the user programmable I/O output buffers are disabled and high impedance pull-ups are provided for the package pins.
 The device returns to the Clear state and clears the configuration memory before it indicates 'initialized'.
+Since this clear operation uses chip-individual internal timing, the master might complete the clear operation and then start configuration before the slave has completed the clear operation.
+To avoid this problem, wire-AND the slave INIT pins and use them to force a RESET on the master (see Figure 25).
 Reprogram control is often implemented using an external open collector driver which pulls DONE/PROG LOW.
 Once it recognizes a stable request, the Logic Cell Array will hold a LOW until the new configuration has been completed.
-Even if the re-program request is externally held LOW beyond the configuration period, the Logic Cell

-Array will begin operation upon completion of configuration.
+Even if the reprogram request is externally held LOW beyond the configuration period, the Logic Cell Array will begin operation upon completion of configuration.